Look Up Kern County Public Records for Free: Search Anyone

 Limited divorce records from 1962 to June 1984 may also be petitioned from the CDPH-VR.
 The records are only a sheet showing the divorce action; divorce decrees must be retrieved from the Kern County Superior Court.

-These records cost $16.00 per copy and are ordered through mail-in requests by completing the application for a certificate of a divorce record (Spanish).
+These records cost $16.00 per copy and are ordered through mail-in requests by completing the Application for a Certificate of a divorce record (Spanish).
 Processing times and the fee breakdown are helpful to view beforehand.
 The requests are mailed to the same CDPH-VR address outlined earlier.

 Birth and death certificates can be viewed and requested from the Kern County Assessor Recorder’s Office and the California Department of Public Health – Vital Records (CDPH-VR).